Difference between LLP and Private Limited Company

 Taxability

-LLP is required to pay tax at a fixed rate of 30% on its total income.
-When total income exceeds one crore rupees, the amount of income tax is increased by a surcharge of 12 percent. if a Private Limited firm earns less than 400 crores in the previous year, a 25% tax is payable.
+LLPs must pay tax at a fixed rate of 30% of their total income.
+Also, there is a surcharge of 12 per cent if it’s total income exceeds one crore rupees. if a Private Limited firm earns less than 400 crores in the previous year, a 25% tax is payable.
 If the annual revenue exceeds 400 crores, the company must pay a 30% tax.
-Companies can also now choose between the new rates of 22 percent (for existing companies) and 15 percent (for new companies).
+Companies can also now choose between the new rates of 22 per cent (for existing companies) and 15 per cent (for new companies).
 However, doing so will exclude you from some deductions and exemptions.

 Conclusion

 Having discussed the major difference between LLP and Pvt Ltd, we can say that LLP is more flexible in terms of compliance as compared to a Private Limited Company.
-However, a Private Limited Company is more reliable and hence is preferred more.
-One shall also look into the provisions to be complied with while incorporation as well as post Incorporation and then choose the form of business wisely.
+One should also look into the incorporation as well as post-incorporation provisions and then choose the form of business wisely.

-We hope this blog helps you figure out the perfect company structure for your business.
+We hope this blog helps you figure out the perfect structure for your business.
 However, it is always advisable to consult professionals when it comes to making such important decisions.
-Our experts at LegalWiz.in have helped thousands of businesses get started with their businesses and you could be the next.
-Give us a call now to talk to our professionals!

 Shreeda Shah